resin-studio/ballistic/README.md

     - e.g. examples at the standard deviation boundary.
 8. construct type that
     - requires next fitness probability >= current fitness prob.
-    - TODO: can abstract automata encode this constraint?
+    - TODO: can abstract automata encode this type?
 9. terminate if no better solution can be found.
 10. update universe with conjunction of new type and goto 2